 Currently, that video has 198 comments on Youtube.
 I encourage you to read some of the comments (and my replies).
 This is because they contain valuable information about how long and injury claim takes to settle.

 What does this mean?

-The injury case (or lawsuit) doesn’t go to trial.
+It means that the injury case (or lawsuit) does not go to trial.
 This saves the injured person from paying higher attorney’s fees and costs.

 If the case settles, the injured person doesn’t have to deal with the stress associated with a trial.
 He or she also gets to avoid the uncertainty of a trial.

 This is true for all types of personal injury claims.
 For example, this includes motorcycle accident claims, car accident claims and much more.

 There are many factors that may affect how long it may take to settle your personal injury case in Florida against the responsible parties for a fair amount.